 TOPIC: NEWARK ON THE MOVE

-Join the think tank to discuss revenue generation plans for Newark’s hidden economic gems and how to best prepare for the oncoming population and tourism boost by way of sea, airports, highways, roadways and neighborhoods.
+Join the think tank to discuss plans underway for Newark’s hidden economic gems and how to best prepare for the oncoming population and tourism boost by way of sea, airports, highways, roadways and neighborhoods.
 In this track, attendees can expect to participate in discussions about and recommendations for Newark’s Seaport, development of Newark’s Airport, and best practices around boosting tourism.

-(2A) Newark By Sea: Post Newark-Elizabeth Marine Terminal
+(2A) Newark By Sea: Port Newark

 (2B) Newark By Air: Newark Liberty International Airport